karawin/Ka-Radio32/HardwareConfig.md

 - LCD Backlight:
 P_BACKLIGHT		GPIO of the hardware device.

+- TOUCH SCREEN:
+P_TOUCH_CS		GPIO of the t_cs pin of the touch or 255 if no screen
+  Other pins are t_clk, t_din, t_do respectively the spi clk, mosi, miso.
+T_irq is not used.

+- LED GPIO
+P_LED_GPIO		GPIO of the status led

 -------------------
 ## Special cases:
 -------------------
+### Some special GPIO
+- GPIOs 34 to 39 are input only pins.
+These pins don’t have internal pull-ups or pull-down resistors.
+They can’t be used as outputs, so use these pins only as inputs or ADC usage.

+- Digital to Analog Converter (DAC)
+There are 2 x 8 bits DAC channels on the ESP32 to convert digital signals into analog voltage signal outputs.
+These are the DAC channels:
+-    DAC1 (GPIO25)
+-    DAC2 (GPIO26)

 ### SPI bus

 K_SPI,data,u8,2
+- 1 is the spi HSPI_HOST
-   2 is the spi VSPI_HOST (default)
+- 2 is the spi VSPI_HOST (default)
-   1 is the spi HSPI_HOST
    The spi bus is initialized in any case.
 It used for the vs1053 and/or the LCD if needed.
+   Prefered gpio for the spi bus (IOMUX):
+   HSPI: SCLK=14, MISO=12, MOSI=13
+   VSPI: SCLK=18, MISO=19, MOSI=23

 ### Encoders

 Two encoders maximun are supported, each with different actions:
 Encoder0: the volume control and stations change when pushed and held,
-Encoder1: the station control and volume change when pushed and heldi.
+Encoder1: the station control and volume change when pushed and held.

 If P_ENC0_A = 255 the encoder (P_ENC0_A, P_ENC0_B, P_ENC0_BTN) is disabled (not used, the gpio's may be reused elsewhere).
 If P_ENC1_A = 255 the encoder (P_ENC1_A, P_ENC1_B, P_ENC1_BTN) is disabled (not used, the gpio's may be reused elsewhere).